cert-manager/website/content/docs/usage/certificate.md

     # if you are using an external issuer, change this to that issuer group.
     group: cert-manager.io

-  # keystores allows additing additional output formats.
-This is an example reference only.
+  # keystores allows adding additional output formats.
+This is an example for reference only.
   keystores:
     pkcs12:
       create: true